View Fellows Directory

 View the papers

-Chief Justice Steel, President McQueen, Vice President Meeks, Dean Straub, faculty and staff of the National Center for State Courts, family, friends, and most importantly on this date - My Fellow Graduates!
+Chief Justice Steele, President McQueen, Vice President Meeks, Dean Straub, faculty and staff of the National Center for State Courts, family, friends, and most importantly on this date - My Fellow Graduates!
 Thank you all for being here to join in celebrating this event.

 I am truly honored to be recognized as spokesperson for such an esteemed group of court professionals, I consider this a privilege and it is certainly one that I will never forget.
 I sincerely thank my classmates for the opportunity.